deep-diver/ai-paper-reviewer/content/paper-reviews/2410.14677/index.md

 ![](charts/charts_8_1.png "🔼 Figure 3: Attention maps on two excerpts from DAG-Pap22, Layer 15, Head 15.")

-> 🔼 The chart displays attention maps for human and machine-generated text excerpts from the DAGPap22 dataset, highlighting differences in attention patterns.
+> 🔼 The chart displays attention maps for machine-generated and human texts from the DAGPap22 dataset, highlighting differences in attention patterns between the two text types.
 > <details>
 > <summary>read the caption</summary>
 > Figure 3: Attention maps on two excerpts from DAG-Pap22, Layer 15, Head 15.